-■ Pension provision
+Pension provision

 The government has introduced legislation making it mandatory for employers to make pension provision for employees.
-Where employees chose to participate in the scheme the minimum funding rate for employers will start at 1% and will rise to 3% in 2019.
+Where employees choose to participate in the scheme, the minimum funding rate for employers is currently at 2%, rising to 3% in April 2019.

-■ Social security contributions
+Social security contributions